-Subsequent to year end, on May 12, 2023, we amended our Term Loan Facility to provide refinancing term loans in the aggregate principal amount of \$500.0 million, the net proceeds of which were used, together with cash on hand, to refinance our existing Term Loan Facility outstanding balance of \$499.5 million and pay related fees.
+On May 12, 2023, we amended our Term Loan Facility to provide refinancing term loans in the aggregate principal amount of \$500.0 million, the net proceeds of which were used, together with cash on hand, to refinance our existing Term Loan Facility's outstanding balance of \$499.5 million and pay related fees.
 We also extended the maturity date by seven years from the date of the amendment to May 12, 2030 and modified certain thresholds, baskets and amounts referenced therein.

-In connection with the Term Loan Facility amendment, we entered into (a) new interest rate swap agreements for two years with a notional amount of \$300.0 million to convert the variable interest rate on a portion of the term loans outstanding to a fixed 1-month SOFR interest rate of 3.899% and (b) a forward interest rate collar for years 2025 through 2029.
-The objective of such hedging instruments is to eliminate the variability of interest payment cash flows associated with the variable interest rates under the Term Loan Facility and otherwise hedge exposure to future interest rate moves.
-Our previous interest rates swap agreements terminated on February 28, 2023.
+In connection with the Term Loan Facility amendment, we entered into (a) two-year interest rate swap agreements effective May 31, 2023 and expiring April 30, 2025 with notional amounts totaling \$300.0 million to convert the variable interest rate on a portion of the term loans outstanding to a fixed 1-month SOFR interest rate of 3.899% and (b) forward interest rate collars effective April 30, 2025 and expiring April 30, 2029 with notional amounts totaling \$300.0 million.
+The objective of such hedging instruments is to reduce the variability of interest payment cash flows associated with the variable interest rates under the Term Loan Facility and otherwise hedge exposure to future interest rate fluctuations.